What are the Types of Damages in a Lawsuit?

 - Punitive damages, if the court finds that the actions were intentional or morally reprehensible

 - Minimal damages.
 If the court finds that the plaintiff was damaged, but the loss was minimal, the court might award minimal damages (the "$1 payment" you might have heard about).

-Other remedies for breach of contract might include specific performance, when the party is required to do what was promised, like selling the painting or finishing the project.
+Other remedies for breach of contract might include specific performance, when only the specific party is required to do what was promised, like selling the painting or finishing the project.

 Damages in Tort Reform

 Tort reform is a movement in the U.S. to limit the costs of lawsuits.
 A critical part of tort reform is the limitation on damages like pain and suffering and punitive damages.
 Both federal and state laws have been enacted to put caps on damages for medical malpractice, class action lawsuits, and product liability.